Book Launch | The Drama of Celebrity

 Anne Anlin Cheng is Professor of English, Director of American Studies, and affiliated faculty in the Program in Gender and Sexuality Studies and the Committee on Film Studies at Princeton University.
 She is the author of several books, including The Melancholy of Race: Assimilation, Psychoanalysis, and Hidden Grief (Oxford University Press, 2001) Second Skin: Josephine Baker and the Modern Surface (Oxford University Press, 2011) and Ornamentalism (Oxford University Press, 2018).

 Joshua Gamson is Academic Assistant Dean and Professor of Sociology at the University of San Francisco.
-His books include Claims to Fame: Celebrity in Contemporary America (California, 1994); Freaks Talk Back: Tabloid Talk Shows and Sexual Nonconformity (Chicago, 1998), and the award-winning The Fabulous Sylvester: The Legend, The Music, The Seventies in San Francisco (Henry Holt/Picador, 2005).
+His books include Claims to Fame: Celebrity in Contemporary America (California, 1994), Freaks Talk Back: Tabloid Talk Shows and Sexual Nonconformity (Chicago, 1998), the award-winning The Fabulous Sylvester: The Legend, The Music, The Seventies in San Francisco (Henry Holt/Picador, 2005), and Modern Families: Stories of Extraordinary Journeys to Kinship (NYU, 2015).